We are pioneering a new model

 The square is built into Banyan’s publishing platform and offers easy-to-use digital tools that Banyan has created to invite people to come together to explore issues, organize for constructive community change, and find ways to help one another.
 Each co-op can invent ways to use the digital square to meet other community needs — might some find ways to use the Banyan model’s digital heart to start bringing their divided communities back together?
 Banyan has taken pains to ensure a trustworthy digital space through a sophisticated digital environment, membership agreement, and governance structure enshrined in strong bylaws.

 The platform also invites members to offer feedback and news coverage ideas, helping the editors make coverage decisions from the bottom up, not just from the experts down.
-Members are also welcome to take part in crowd sourcing of reporting projects.
+Members are also welcome to take part in crowdsourcing of reporting projects.
 All this’ volunteer energy can significantly enrich news coverage — it’s the same kind of civic energy the web can unleash to fuel Wikipedia and much open-source software, only on a community scale.

 Deep Engagement Leads to a Virtuous Circle

-This depth of engagement sets Banyan apart from current local news models, which work to create relationships between readers and their sites, with donations the goal.
-Banyan’s co-op model creates relationships among a community’s people as well, with civic power the goal.
+This depth of engagement sets Banyan apart from current local news models, which work primarily to create relationships between readers and their sites, with donations the goal.
+Banyan’s co-op model creates relationships among a community’s people as well, with civic vitality the goal.
 This richer engagement strengthens civic health and creates far greater value to attract people with civic hope to sign up as paid and voting co-op members.

 A classic virtuous circle is the logical result: The more a news co-op engages people in building hope for community advancement, the more paying members it should attract; the more paying members it retains, the more members should be inspired to choose premium fee options at renewal time.